pkdone/mongo-connection-check/README.md

 # mongo-connection-check

-A downloadable binary tool that checks the connectivity from your machine to a remote MongoDB deployment, and if a connection cannot be made, provides advice on how to diagnose and potentially fix.
+A downloadable executable, that when run, checks the connectivity from your machine to a remote MongoDB deployment, and if a connection cannot be made, provides advice on how to diagnose and potentially fix.
 .
 The MongoDB deployment tested could be self-managed database on-prem/in-cloud or hosted in the [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) DBaaS in the cloud.

 ![Screenshot of mongo-connection-check](.tool_pic.png)